AlmaLinux/build-system-rfes/SBOM/spdx.md

 * Tag/Value
 * YAML

 Generating SPDX SBOMs into different formats is currently provided by [spdx-tools](https://pypi.org/project/spdx-tools/), which alma-sbom will depend on.
+This module also provides support for RDF format, but which has not been added to alma-sbom yet.

 ### SPDX SBOM data